 Let’s talk about each of these 3 types of sleep associations – and then what to do about each one.

 The Effects of Positive Sleep Associations on Sleep Regressions

 Positive sleep associations, or self-soothing behaviors, are learned behaviors and actions that you do to help yourself fall asleep.
-Or in the case of a baby, they’re actions that the baby takes to help themselves fall back asleep.
+Or in the case of a baby, the actions that the baby takes to help themselves fall back asleep.

 In other words, these self-soothing behaviors are what help babies adjust to the triggers that caused the sleep regression.
 These are the behaviors you want your baby to learn so they can get enough sleep.